kozleo/Stability-Papers/StabilityRefs.md

 * Stable Recurrent Models
     * Follow up work from Manchester group
 * Dynamical Systems Approaches to Cognition
-* An observation regarding systems which converge to steady states for all constant inputs, yet become chaotic with periodic inputs

 ## Experimental/Opinion/Mixed Neuro
 * Reproducibility and Variability in Neural Spike Trains - Bialek